Fusion energy gain factor: Scientific breakeven

+In contrast, in ICF devices the energy needed to create the required conditions is enormous, and the devices that do so, typically lasers, are extremely inefficient, about 1%.
+If one used a similar definition of Pheat, that is all the energy being fed into the system, then ICF devices are extremely inefficient.
+For instance, the NIF uses over 400 MJ of electrical energy to produce an output of 3.15 MJ, a ratio of 127 to 1.
+In contrast to MCF, this energy has to be supplied to spark every reaction, not just get the system up and running.

+ICF proponents point out that alternative "drivers" could be used that would improve this ratio at least ten times.
+If one is attempting to understand improvements in the performance of an ICF system, then it is not the performance of the drivers that is interesting, but the performance of the fusion process itself.
+Thus, it is typical to define Pheat for ICF devices as the amount of driver energy actually hitting the fuel, about 2 MJ in the case of NIF.
+Using this definition of Pheat, one arrives at a Q of 1.5.
+This is, ultimately, the same definition as the one used in MCF, but the upstream losses are smaller in those systems and no distinction is needed.

+To make this distinction clear, modern works often refer to this definition as scientific breakeven, Qsci or sometimes Qplasma, to contrast it with similar terms.

 Extrapolated breakeven

 Since the 1950s, most commercial fusion reactor designs have been based on a mix of deuterium and tritium as their primary fuel; other fuels have attractive features but are much harder to ignite.
 As tritium is radioactive, highly bioactive, and highly mobile, it represents a significant safety concern and adds to the cost of designing and operating such a reactor.

 In order to lower costs, many experimental machines are designed to run on test fuels of hydrogen or deuterium alone, leaving out the tritium.
-In this case, the term extrapolated breakeven is used to define the expected performance of the machine running on D-T fuel based on the performance when running on hydrogen or deuterium alone.
+In this case, the term extrapolated breakeven, Qext, is used to define the expected performance of the machine running on D-T fuel based on the performance when running on hydrogen or deuterium alone.

 The records for extrapolated breakeven are slightly higher than the records for scientific breakeven.
 Both JET and JT-60 have reached values around 1.25 (see below for details) while running on D-D fuel.
 When running on D-T, only possible in JET, the maximum performance is about half the extrapolated value.